geckooooo/purkinje-device/README.md

 The user simply holds the LEDs in front of their closed eyes to hallucinate.
 No drugs required!

 ### To Do
-- Migrate from Arduino/Processing to Raspberry Pi/Go
+- Migrate from Arduino/Processing to Raspberry Pi/Go (using periph.io)
-- Document the LED type/color to use
+- Document the LED type/color(s) to use
 - Implement command line parameters for setting the between-blinks (off) duration
+- Implement "Display Mode" blinking using a normal display